 The existing (static) instanton theory of the non-perturbative QCD vacuum \cite{Belavin:1975fg} (for a review on the QCD theory of instantons see e.g. Ref.~\cite{instantons}), however, does not enable us to constrain the precise numerical value of the QCD contribution to the $\Lambda$-term density fully dynamically, based on the First Principles only.
 Nevertheless, it is possible, in fact, to find some specific conditions and theoretical constraints under which the QCD vacuum theory leads to the observed $\Lambda$-term density value.
 Two of these conditions inherent to QCD, the presence of the conformal anomaly and a strong coupling theory, have already been emphasized e.g. in Refs.~\cite{Schutzhold:2002sg,Thomas:2009uh}.
-Besides, as will be shown in Section V and VI, under certain phenomenological constraints known from the chiral QCD theory and lattice simulations the extra quantum gravity correction term indeed gives rise to an additional positive non-vanishing $\Lambda$-term-type contribution to the vacuum energy density of the Universe close to the observable value, in accordance with the Sakharov hypothesis \cite{Sakharov:1967pk}.
+In order to estimate the numerical value of the $\Lambda$-term we assume that the third condition should hold as well: {\it a shift between the characteristic scales of quantum-topological and quantum-wave fluctuations in the QCD vacuum is induced by the chiral symmetry breaking}.
+This assumption is yet to be rigorously proven in the framework of chiral QCD theory and lattice simulations but can be taken as a good approximation for our quantitative analysis.
+As will be shown in Section V and VI, under the latter assumption the extra quantum gravity correction term indeed gives rise to an additional positive non-vanishing $\Lambda$-term-type contribution to the vacuum energy density of the Universe close to the observable value, in accordance with the Sakharov-Zeldovich scenario \cite{Zeldovich:1967gd,Sakharov:1967pk}.